 Here are some tips to help your child and your pet to get off on the right foot (and paw).

 Set a good example

 You may come downstairs one morning to find your favorite pillow torn to shreds, but remember, children tend to echo what they hear.
 Before you shout, “bad dog!” it can be an opportunity to encourage Baby to help you tidy up the mess.
-This can help teach him about the responsibility involved in caring for a pet.
+This can help teach them about the responsibility involved in caring for a pet.
 In quiet moments, you can show Baby how to pet Meowser by getting down to a feline level and gently stroking her fur.
 Let Baby know your pets prefer a soft, soothing voice.
-It may take a little while for Baby to start to remember to use gentle hands and gentle words every time, but the sooner you start out teaching him nice pet-manners, the more instinctive they’ll eventually be.
+It may take a little while for Baby to start to remember to use gentle hands and gentle words every time, but the sooner you start out teaching them nice pet-manners, the more instinctive they’ll eventually be.

 Implement safety rules

-Even the sweetest, most gentle animals have their breaking points, so it’s important to teach Baby safety rules early on to avoid any incidents between him and your pet.
+Even the sweetest, most gentle animals have their breaking points, so it’s important to teach Baby safety rules early on to avoid any incidents between them and your pet.
 This becomes more and more important the more mobile Baby becomes.
 If Baby is allowed to chase after your pet, to surprise him, or to antagonize him in any way, it can lead to a strained relationship, or even a dangerous situation.
 For example, a pet may start to feel afraid of Baby and lash out defensively.
 And regardless of how good-natured an animal is, it’s important to never leave your child and your pet together unattended.

 Let your child help